xXleowXx/gitlab-charts/doc/installation/operator.md

 GitLab Operator is an implementation of the [Operator pattern](https://www.openshift.com/blog) for management of deployment lifecycle.
 The creation of a GitLab Operator strengths the support of OpenShift from GitLab.
 This component also provides a method of synchronizing and controlling various stages of cloud-native GitLab installation/upgrade procedures.
-Using the Operator provides the ability to perform rolling upgrades without down time.
+Using the Operator provides the ability to perform rolling upgrades with minmal down time.

 WARNING:
 This functionality was Alpha and marked experimental.
 It is now [**deprecated**](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2210).